MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

 Clamping means testing and optionally changing a given value so that it never exceeds the specified value range.

-Using this method, you are limiting the upwards velocity to 200 at most.
+In this method, you are limiting the upwards velocity to 200 at most.
 By using the negative *-Float(CGFloat.max)* value as the minimum value, you avoid artificially limiting the falling speed.
 You don't need to set the x velocity because you will be setting the x *position* manually, so modifying the x velocity here would have no effect.

 ## Make the bunny rotate

 One of the nice details of Flappy Bird is the way the bird rotates.
-When the player does not touch the screen for a little while the bird turns towards the ground, touching the screen makes the bird turn upwards again.
+When the player does not touch the screen for a little while, the bird turns towards the ground.
+Touching the screen makes the bird turn upwards again.
 You are going to imitate this behavior in Hoppy Bunny!

 There are a couple of things you will need to do to achieve this:

-*   On touch turn the fly upwards
+*   On touch, turn the bunny upwards
-*   If no touch occurred for a while, turn the fly downwards
+*   If no touch occurred for a while, turn the bunny downwards
-*   Limit the rotation between slightly up and 90 degrees down (just as in Flappy Birds)
+*   Limit the rotation between slightly up and 90 degrees down (just like Flappy Bird)

-First step: add a property to keep track of the time since the last touch.
-Add this declaration just below the code connection:
+The first step is to add a property to keep track of the time since the last touch.
+Add this declaration just below the code connection you made:

     var sinceTouch : CCTime = 0